 The Cranbrook Foundation was founded in 1974 by Cranbrook School.
 It is a company limited by guarantee, and is administered by a Board of Directors.
 Its day to day activities are supported by the Director of Development, a member of the Cranbrook School staff.
 The purpose of the Foundation is to provide long term financial support for the advancement of the School.

-Mrs Lewin is a Non-Executive Director of the Australian Chamber Orchestra and the Kaldor Public Art Projects, Treasurer and a Trustee of St Vincent’s Clinic Foundation, a member of the Advisory Finance Committee for the Sisters of Charity (St Vincent’s Hospital), a member of Chief Executive Women (CEW) and an Ambassador for the Australian Indigenous Education Fund (AIEF).
+Mrs Lewin is a Non-Executive Director of Colonial First State Investments Limited, Colonial Mutual Superannuation Pty Ltd, Avanteous Investments Limited, Australian Chamber Orchestra and Kaldor Public Art Projects, Treasurer and a Trustee of St Vincent’s Clinic Foundation, a member of the Advisory Finance Committee for the Sisters of Charity (St Vincent’s Hospital), a member of Chief Executive Women (CEW) and an Ambassador for the Australian Indigenous Education Fund (AIEF).

 Mr Abrahams is a lawyer who has worked for Clifford Chance based in Paris for over 24 years, including 20 years as a partner in the Clifford Chance global partnership.
 He managed the Clifford Chance Office in Riyadh Saudi Arabia for two years prior to returning to Australia to manage KPMG Legal Sydney’s Construction and Infrastructure Group.
 Mr Abrahams founded Anthony Abrahams Lawyers Pty Ltd in 2003.
 Mr Abrahams was Vice –President of the Association France-Australie and a member of the Board of Australia France Industrial Round Table.
 He was a member of the NSW Board of the French Australian Chamber of Commerce from 1998 until 2015.

-Mr Abrahams was the Old Cranbrookian of the Year 2015 and was appointed to the Cranbrook Foundation Board in 2015.
+Mr Abrahams was the Old Cranbrookian of the Year 2015 and was appointed to the Cranbrook Foundation Board as a Director in 2015.
 Mr Abrahams joined Cranbrook in Pre-school and graduated in 1962.
 His father and brothers also attended Cranbrook as did his sister’s son and the sons of one of his brothers.

-Mr Dowling was appointed to the Cranbrook Foundation Board in 2013.
+Mr Dowling was appointed to the Cranbrook School Foundation as a Director in 2013 and to School Council as a Councillor in April 2017.
 Mr Dowling’s two sons attend Cranbrook.

-Mr Liu has worked in Sydney, New York and Singapore as a lawyer for Allen Allen & Hemsley (Allens Linklaters) and investment banker for Merrill Lynch & Co (Bank of America Merrill Lynch) and Citi.
+Mr Liu has worked in Sydney, New York and Singapore as a Lawyer for Allen Allen & Hemsley (Allens Linklaters) and Investment Banker for Merrill Lynch & Co (Bank of America Merrill Lynch) and Citi.

-Mr Liu is a Non-executive Director of Sydney Stock Exchange and Director of Cranbrook Foundation.
+Mr Liu is a Non-Executive Director of Sydney Stock Exchange and Director of Cranbrook Foundation.
 His interests are now China directed.
 Formerly, Mr Liu held non-executive and executive board and committee appointments on entities listed on NYSE, Singapore Exchange and Indonesia Stock Exchange.
 Unlisted appointments included Councillor of the Power Institute Foundation at the University of Sydney.

 Mr Liu holds degrees in Laws and Economics from the University of Sydney and a Masters of Business Administration from Kellogg School of Management at Northwestern University, and he is a Fellow of the Australian Institute of Company Directors.
 Mr Liu has three sons, two at Cranbrook and an Old Cranbrookian.

-Mr Raine is the Executive Chairman of Raine & Horne Group and is the fourth generation to lead the firm which has over 3,000 people employed both in Australia and overseas.
+Mr Raine is the Executive Chairman of Raine & Horne Group and is the fourth generation to lead the firm, which has over 3,000 people employed both in Australia and overseas.
 Mr Raine completed the Owner President Management Programme (2009) at Harvard Business School, is a licensed Real Estate Agent, a certified Stock & Station Agent, Business Broker, Auctioneer, Registered Real Estate Valuer and was awarded a professional certificate in Advanced Corporate Real Estate (API/USW).
 He is also a member of the Reserve Bank of Australia’s Industry Liaison Group.
 Mr Raine was previously a NSW Committee Member for Family Business Australia (2000-2013) as well as a Residential Committee Member for Property Council of Australia (2010-2012).